runciter2078/FinNewsSentiment/README.md

 This repository contains the source code for my Master's Thesis project titled **"Design of a Machine Learning Model for Sentiment Analysis in Financial News."** The project addresses two main challenges:
 1. **Extraction of the Main Economic Subject (POE):** Automatically identifying the principal economic entity in a financial news headline.
-2. **Sentiment Analysis:** Determining the sentiment (positive, neutral, or negative) toward the POE as well as toward companies and consumers.
+2. **Sentiment Analysis:** Determining the sentiment (positive, neutral, or negative) expressed in the headline toward the POE, as well as toward companies and consumers.

-The project combines traditional NLP techniques (using NLTK and spaCy), classical machine learning models (e.g., Random Forest), and large language models (LLMs) such as OpenAI's GPT-3, as well as hybrid approaches (e.g., spaCy + BERT).
+The project combines traditional NLP techniques (using NLTK and spaCy), classical machine learning models (e.g., Random Forest), large language models (LLMs) such as OpenAI's GPT-3, and hybrid approaches (e.g., spaCy + BERT).

 ## Project Overview